kachar/zend-mjml/README.md

   </a>
 </p>

-With this module you can define your emails as MJML files and render them using Zend `ViewModel`.
+With this module you can define your email templates as MJML files and render them using Zend `ViewModel`.
 The MJML markup will be sent to https://mjml.io/try-it-live in order to be transformed to HTML.

 The package supports: